 Extraordinary Items Examples

-- Compensation from expropriation of company’s property
+- Compensation from the expropriation of the company’s property

-- Weather related damage to a property at a place where the occurrence of weather phenomenon is less frequent
+- Weather-related damage to a property at a place where the occurrence of weather phenomenon is less frequent

 - Gain or loss from early retirement of debt